Cotton Plants damaged by 2,4-D drift

 - Last season’s fields will be in the accounts of registered users, so simply delete the non-cotton fields for this season (red X button) then add any new ones and resubmit at the bottom of the my-fields column.

-- Read and follow label requirements – it’s a legal requirement
+- Read and follow label instructions – it is a legal requirement

-- Check www.cottonmap.com.au for cotton fields that could be potentially impacted by your herbicide spray
+- Check www.CottonMap.com.au for cotton fields that could be impacted by drift – spray droplets can travel further than 20km

-- Notify your neighbours of when and where you intend to spray
+- Notify your neighbours of your spray plan

 - Adjust your spray equipment